 Bao Tou Shi (豹頭勢, lit.
 'Leopard head stance') and Vom Tag (Roof) guard

-A stance in "strike" category, Bao Tou Shi resemble a twisted Vom Tag (or possibly Ochs, the illustration isn't very clear on the direction he is facing or his foot position).
+A stance in "strike" category, Bao Tou Shi resemble a twisted Vom Tag or possibly Zornhut.
 It is a ready position to deliver a very powerful downward slash that quickly transition into an upward thrust (i.e. It somewhat resemble Zornhau-Ort).

 Ju Ding Shi (舉鼎勢, lit.
 'Cauldron lifting stance') and right Einhorn (Unicorn) guard